-I planned a weekend Salmon fishing expedition to Shiretoko along with a few newbie Japanese anglers.
-I was super excited for the trip but at the same time, also petrified by the mere thought of holding a waggling fish in my hands.Read along to know how it turned out.
+Fishing was always on my wish list during my stay in Australia.
+It came finally true in Hokkaido.
+While planning for this trip, I thought what could be better than having a giant salmon as your first catch.
+I planned a weekend Salmon fishing expedition to Shiretoko along with few newbie Japanese anglers.
+I was super excited but also petrified by the thought of holding a waggling fish in my hands.Read along to know how it turned out.